 Jinzhong Shanxi, China Travel Guide

-Jinzhong mainly relies on Taiyuan Wusu International Airport (TYN), situated roughly 30-40 kilometers north of Jinzhong's Yuci district.
+Jinzhong mainly is based on Taiyuan Wusu International Airport (TYN), situated about 30-40 kilometers north of Jinzhong's Yuci district.
 TYN connects to major Chinese cities via airlines like Air China and China Eastern.

 Several options connect Taiyuan Wusu International Airport (TYN) to Jinzhong, offering convenience for all travelers.